Grand Ole Opry

-The Grand Ole Opry is a weekly American country music stage concert in Nashville, Tennessee, founded on November 28, 1925, by George D. Hay as a one-hour radio "barn dance" on WSM.
-Currently owned and operated by Opry Entertainment (a division of Ryman Hospitality Properties, Inc.), it is the longest-running radio broadcast in U.S. history.
+The Grand Ole Opry is a regular live country-music radio broadcast originating from Nashville, Tennessee, on WSM, held between two and five nights per week, depending on the time of year.
+It was founded on November 28, 1925, by George D. Hay as the WSM Barn Dance, taking its current name in 1927.
+Currently owned and operated by Opry Entertainment (a joint venture between NBCUniversal, Atairos and majority shareholder Ryman Hospitality Properties), it is one of the longest-running radio broadcasts in U.S. history.
 Dedicated to honoring country music and its history, the Opry showcases a mix of famous singers and contemporary chart-toppers performing country, bluegrass, Americana, folk, and gospel music as well as comedic performances and skits.
 It attracts hundreds of thousands of visitors from around the world and millions of radio and internet listeners.

 In the 1930s, the show began hiring professionals and expanded to four hours.
 Broadcasting by then at 50,000 watts, WSM made the program a Saturday night musical tradition in nearly 30 states.
 In 1939, it debuted nationally on NBC Radio.
-The Opry moved to a permanent home, the Ryman Auditorium, in 1943.
-As it developed in importance, so did the city of Nashville, which became America's "country music capital."
+The Opry moved to its most famous former home, the Ryman Auditorium, in 1943.
+As it developed in importance, so did the city of Nashville, which became America's "country music capital".
 The Grand Ole Opry holds such significance in Nashville that it is included as a "home of" mention on the welcome signs seen by motorists at the Metro Nashville/Davidson County line.

 Membership in the Opry remains one of country music's crowning achievements.
-Since 1974, the show has been broadcast from the Grand Ole Opry House east of downtown Nashville, with an annual three-month winter foray back to the Ryman from 1999 to 2020.
-In addition to the radio programs, performances have been sporadically televised over the years.
-The Oprys television partner is currently Circle, a digital multicast network which is partially-owned by Opry Entertainment and Gray Television, and broadcasts portions of the live Saturday night performance on an irregular basis.
+Just over 225 acts have been members of the Grand Ole Opry out of the thousands of acts that have existed during the history of country music.
+At present (2024), about 75 acts are members.
+As Tina Benitez-Evans wrote in American Songwriter, "Membership in the Grand Ole Opry is one of the highest achievements within the country music community."

-Dolly Parton recently celebrated 50 years of performing on The Grand Ole Opry.
+Since 1974, the show has been broadcast from the Grand Ole Opry House east of downtown Nashville, with an annual three-month winter foray back to the Ryman from 1999 to 2020, and again for shorter winter residencies beginning in 2023.
+In addition to the radio programs, performances have been sporadically televised over the years, originally on The Nashville Network, and later CMT, GAC, and Circle.
+As of 2025, video compilations of previous Opry performances (dubbed "Opry Live") are distributed digitally every Saturday evening on FAST network Circle Country as well as the Opry's YouTube and Facebook outlets, and syndicated to a number of television stations across North America.